FFTAI/Wiki-GRx-Mujoco/README.md

         ```
     You can modify the model parameters in `gr1tx_lower_limb.xml` and `robot_config`.

+    3. Control the robot by keyboard
+        After simulation started, you can press `.` to let the robot stand and press `/` to let the robot walk!

 Thank you for your interest in the Fourier Intelligence GRx Robot Repositories.